9 Min Read

-Here are a few questions to ask your self in order to begin to consider the effects of not communicating:
+Here are a few questions to ask yourself to evaluate the negative effects not communicating has had or is having:

 What To Do When Communication Is Lacking

-In order to fix a lack of communication in any relationship both partners need to see it as a problem and want to do something about changing it.
-Unfortunately, it’s common that one person is more motivated than the other, or one partner is fine with things just the way they are.
+In order to fix a lack of communication in any relationship both partners need to see it as a problem and want to change it.

-- Acknowledge it.
+- Acknowledge the problem.
 Is there a lack of communication in your relationship?
-Then call it out as a problem that needs to get fixed.
-When it's happening, say so to yourself and your partner.
+Then call it out to your partner as a problem that needs to get fixed.

 My wife and I are in need of marriage counseling due to communication issues and pretty much everything else.
 There is so much I don't even know where to start.
 Can we get that spark and happiness back?" -Julian

-Sadly, lack of communication in almost every relationship isn't uncommon.
-Unfortunately, just accepting it and not doing anything to change or fix it isn't unusual either.
+Unfortunately, just accepting it and not doing anything to change it is common too.
 The most important thing is whether you're going to be like Julian and do something about it.